-Please note that Select Counsel delivers multiple live webinars, webcasts and video replays with live Q & A. Please view a specific course program’s description page or marketing materials for information indicating the jurisdictions a specific program is eligible for credit.
+Please note that Select Counsel delivers multiple on-demand courses.
+Please view a specific course program’s description page or marketing materials for information indicating the jurisdictions a specific program is eligible for credit.

-Select Counsel applies for credit for it’s live webinars, webcasts and video replays with live question and answer in the following states:
+Select Counsel applies for credit for most of it's on-demand seminars the following states:

 Please note that some states have accreditation fees.
 In addition, some states may not approve specific programs, formats, or topics for credit.
 This list is a general guide only.
 Specific information about your state accreditation requirements can be found on your state's regulator page.
 For contact state regulator contact information please visit the Continuing Legal Education Regulators Association at www.clereg.org

-For each webinar, webcast or video replay with live Q&A, Select Counsel will be tracking your attendance through participation codes that pop up during the presentation.
+For each on-demand seminar, Select Counsel will be tracking your attendance through participation codes that pop up during the presentation.
 Instructions on how to use these participation codes, along with information about how to retrieve your credit will be provided to you prior, during and after the completion of the program.

 Upon completion of the course you will receive a either a state specific certificate of attendance for the courses that Select Counsel applied for or a Uniform Certificate of Attendance for states that have reciprocity or are self applying/reporting states.